DimkorGh/company-rest-api/README.md

 # Company RESTful API

 This repo includes a RESTful API microservice, written in golang, in order to expose simple CRUD operations for a company entity.

-### Makefile Commands

-he project provides the following features:
+#### The project provides the following features:

 - RESTful endpoints
 - CRUD operations